Nelson233/origami2/README.md

 ## Installation

-First, you should install docker-desktop following this [link](https://www.docker.com/products/docker-desktop).
+First, you should install docker-desktop.
+Following this [link](https://www.docker.com/products/docker-desktop).

 ```
 Docker is the world's easiest way to create, manage, and deliver applications.
 ```

-Then, download this repository to your local directory, for example, /path/to/save.
+Then, download this repository into your local directory, for example, /path/to/save.

 ## Starup

-After downloading, open a terminal (command in Windows) window and typing these commands:
+After downloading, open a terminal window (i.e., Terminal in Mac, Command in Windows) and typing these commands:

 ```bash
 cd /path/to/save